-- Verification Worksheet - Income documentation: federal income tax returns and/or other sources of income - Other information as requested - 3.
-The applicant has been packaged for aid and mailed a letter by the financial aid office listing the award(s) offered. - 4.
-If awarded Stafford loans, the Master Promissory Note must be completed.
+- Verification Worksheet - Income documentation: federal income tax transcripts and/or other sources of income - Other information as requested - 3.
+The applicant has been packaged for aid and sent a letter by the Financial Aid Office listing the award(s) offered. - 4.
+If awarded Direct Stafford loans, the Master Promissory Note must be completed.